How To Become An Insurance Agent In Virginia

 The Property and Casualty test consists of one hundred forty (135) questions.
 The test is broken down into two (2) sections: General Knowledge and Virginia Specific.
 Pearson Vue offers a copy of the Virginia Property and Casualty Exam Outline.

-To explain scoring of this exam, we will quote the Pearson Vue Virginia Insurance Licensing Candidate Handbook,
+To explain the scoring of this exam, we will quote the Pearson Vue Virginia Insurance Licensing Candidate Handbook,

 Equating and Scaling